facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 New Rules: Aggregating Year-of-Death RMDs

-Today’s article focuses on an additional nuance of the year-of-death RMD – something created by the final regulations (released July 18, 2024) – that could make taking the year-of-death RMD a little clunky in some situations.
+Today’s article focuses on an additional nuance of the year-of-death RMD—something created by the final regulations (released July 18, 2024) – that could make taking the year-of-death RMD a little clunky in some situations.

-Aggregation Rules
+Understanding Aggregation Rules for Year-of-Death RMDs

-These tell us that a living person with multiple IRAs can calculate the annual RMD for each account, and then take the total RMD from any combination of their IRAs.
+Aggregation rules tell us that a living person with multiple IRAs can calculate the annual RMD for each account, and then take the total RMD from any combination of their IRAs.
 This ability to aggregate lifetime RMDs across multiple IRA accounts impacts how beneficiaries can divide what remains of a year-of-death RMD.

 If no distributions were taken from any IRA in the final year of the IRA owner’s life, the math is straightforward.
 We calculate the year-of-death RMD for each IRA, and the beneficiary (or beneficiaries) of each specific IRA must take the year-of-death RMD applicable to that account, from that account.